Tropical Storms Barry, Flossie Forecast To Form | Weather.com

 (MORE: What is an Invest?)

-Spaghetti Models For Invest 95E
+Spaghetti Models For Tropical Depression 6

 Jonathan Belles has been a digital meteorologist for weather.com for 9 years and also assists in the production of videos for The Weather Channel en español.
 His favorite weather is tropical weather, but also enjoys covering high-impact weather and news stories and winter storms.
 He's a two-time graduate of Florida State University and a proud graduate of St. Petersburg College.